 Your baby's heart rate does not get slower (decelerate) and stay slow after the contraction (late decelerations).
 Note: There may be a few times during the test when your baby's heart rate slows down.
 But if it doesn't stay slow, it isn't a problem.

 Your baby is expected to be able to handle the stress of labor if there are no late decelerations in your baby's heart rate during three contractions in a 10-minute period.

 Your baby's heart rate gets slower (decelerates) and stays slow after the contraction (late decelerations).
 This happens on more than half of the contractions.

-Late decelerations may mean that your baby will have problems during normal labor.
+Late decelerations mean that your baby might have problems during normal labor.

-- Past pregnancy problems, such as a cesarean section with a midline (vertical) incision, placenta previa, or placenta abruptio.
-The test also is not recommended if you are pregnant with more than one baby, are likely to have premature rupture of the membranes (PROM), have an incompetent cervix, or have been given magnesium sulfate during your pregnancy.
+- You have had past pregnancy problems.
+Examples include a cesarean section with a midline (vertical) incision, placenta previa, or placenta abruptio.
+Experts do not recommend this test if you are pregnant with more than one baby or you are likely to have premature rupture of the membranes (PROM).
+The test also isn't recommended if you have an incompetent cervix or you have been given magnesium sulfate during your pregnancy.

 - Fischbach FT, Dunning MB III, eds.
 (2009).
 Manual of Laboratory and Diagnostic Tests, 8th ed.
 Philadelphia: Lippincott Williams and Wilkins.

 - Fischbach F, Dunning MB III (2015).
 A Manual of Laboratory and Diagnostic Tests, 9th ed.
 Philadelphia: Wolters Kluwer Health.

 - Pagana KD, Pagana TJ (2014).
 Mosby's Manual of Diagnostic and Laboratory Tests, 5th ed.
 St. Louis: Mosby.

 Primary Medical Reviewer Sarah A. Marshall, MD - Family Medicine